Pathoschild/canimod.github.io/guides/using-mods.md

    * Linux/Mac: rename the `StardewValley` launcher to `StardewValley-original`, and rename `StardewModdingAPI` to `StardewValley`.

-## Downloading & installing mods
+## Using mods
 If you've done everything above, the hard part is done!

-To install a mod, just unzip it into the game's `Mods` folder.
-To uninstall a mod, just delete it from the `Mods` folder.
+### Downloading mods

 <p class="warning">
 <strong>Note:</strong> if you're playing on Linux or Mac, make sure the mod says it supports your